 EU member states have chance to decide on the future of our health

-14 September 2016, Brussels – On the 15 June, the European Commission finally releasedits proposal for criteria to identify hormone disrupting chemicals (also known as endocrine disrupting chemicals or EDCs) for the EU biocides and pesticides laws.
+29 September 2016, Brussels – On the 15 June, the European Commission finally released its proposal for criteria to identify hormone disrupting chemicals (also known as endocrine disrupting chemicals or EDCs) for the EU biocides and pesticides laws.
 It then held meetings with member states and with stakeholders to explain the proposals, and conducted 2 parallel public consultations on these proposed EDC Criteria in July.

-Experts and official representatives of the 28 member states will meet on 20 September (biocides) and 21 September (pesticides) to further discuss the proposed criteria in Brussels.
-The EU countries in the Pesticides Standing Committee are due to vote on the proposals in one of the subsequent Committee meetings.
-Under the biocides law, no vote is required.
+Experts and official representatives of the 28 member states met on 21 September (separately a biocides expert group and the Pesticides Standing Committee) in Brussels to discuss the proposed criteria.
+The country representatives in the Pesticides Standing Committee will vote on the proposals in a future Committee meeting.
+Under the biocides law, no vote is required on the biocides proposal.

-If the final proposal, which the Commission may still change as a result of the discussions, is approved in the Committee, it then proceeds to Parliament and Council, who have 3 months to decide if they want to reject the proposal.
+If the Pesticides Committee approves the final proposal, which the Commission may still change as a result of the discussions before the vote, the approved proposal then proceeds to Parliament and Council, who have 3 months to decide if they want to reject the proposal.

 Our verdict on Commission proposal